High-Availability Disaster Recovery Architecture Based on Cross-Region Replication

 Normally, both your master read request linkage and write request linkage point to bucket A, and all incremental data will be automatically, incrementally, and synchronously replicated to bucket B as backup data.
 You can add a network quality detection module to the upload or download program at the business side, allowing the read and write request linkages to quickly switch to bucket B when a failure is detected in bucket A.

-High-availability Solution Based on Cross-region Replication
+High-Availability Scheme Based on Cross-Region Replication

 The schematic diagram of the high business availability architecture based on cross-region replication is as shown below: